dikawar/Excel-Dashboard-Coffee-Sales/README.md

 | Sales by Country |
 | Top 5 Customer |

 Next step i create the data visualization dashboard in the new Sheet (**Dashboard**) from the new sheet using Pivot Table Anlyst and Design
+I create slicer timeline. i create slicer with Rost Type Name, Size and Loyalty card. and for visualization i create Line chart to see total Sales, and bar chart to see Salest by country and Top 5 customers